linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Financial Accounting- Class Notes.md

 + Rarely used for operating activities
 + Indirect method
 + Only used for operating activities
-+ Goal is to reconcile net income with cash from operations by removing noncash items from net income
++ Goal is to reconcile [[Operating Income vs. Net Income What's the Difference|Net Income]] with cash from operations by removing noncash items from net income
 + Net Income = Cash Revenue + NonCash Revenue - Cash Expenses - Noncash expenses
 + Net Income (cash) = Cash Revenue - Cash Expenses)
 + Almost every company uses this method for operating activities